‘XL Bully Cat’ Breed Trend Sparks Outrage As Experts Warn of Severe Health Risks

 “The advice to anyone thinking of acquiring a cat or a dog is to always put the welfare of the animal first and to stop and think before acquiring an animal with an extreme and unnatural body shape that does not exist commonly in nature,” adds Dr O’Neill.

-Kinship has reached out to the social media breeder accounts featuring the pictures of Bullycats in this article but has not heard back.
+Kinship has reached out to the social media breeder accounts featuring the pictures of Bully Cats in this article but has not heard back.

 Orla Pentelow

-Orla Pentelow is a freelance journalist and copywriter based in London.
-When not at her desk she’s out and about with her rescue dog, Luna, who works primarily as chief distractor.
+Orla Pentelow is Kinship UK’s Senior Editor.
+She has previously written for British Vogue, Bustle, Yahoo and The Telegraph.
+When not at her desk liking dog videos she’s out and about with her rescue pup, Luna, who works primarily as chief distractor.

 Related articles